-Late or improper maintenance or use of spare parts other than Nanni original spare parts will invalidate Nanni's responsibility for the engine accordance with homologation and will void the Warranty.
-Modifications to the engine's settings, as well as any other technical modification (accessories, spare parts, additional equipment, etc) ARE FORBIDDEN WITHOUT WRITTEN AUTHORIZATION FROM NANNI INDUSTRIES S.A.S.
+Late or improper maintenance or use of spare parts other than NANNI original spare parts will invalidate NANNI's responsibility for the engine accordance with approval and will void the Warranty.

+Modifications to the engine's settings, as well as any other technical modification (accessories, spare parts, additional equipment, etc) ARE FORBIDDEN WITHOUT WRIT-TEN AUTHORIZATION FROM NANNI INDUSTRIES S.A.S.